bjornekelund/radioday/README.md

 # radioday
-A small utility returning the radio propagation state (day, night, grayline) for any location, date, and time.
+A small utility returning the radio propagation state (day, night, gray) for any location, date, and time.